 What is Their Philosophy?

-The philosophy that is behind the program can be very important when choosing the most suitable place for addiction treatment.
+The philosophy behind the program can be very important when choosing a treatment center for addiction.
 Some centers may focus their treatment on finding the root of each individual’s addiction.
 Other facilities find that building a strong support system helps the addict abstain from using.
 Some programs are largely based on religion and that recovery starts by finding faith in a higher power.
 Many facilities use a combination of these philosophies to make their program successful.

 Are They Accredited and What is Their Success Rate?